zenml-io/zenml/docs/book/guides/low-level-api/chapter-7.md

 python chapter_7.py
 ```

 Even through the pipeline script is  the same, the output will be a lot different from last time.
-ZenML will detect that `airflow_stack` is the active stack, and bootstrap airflow locally for you.
-It will create a bunch of files in the current working directory and even create an admin with the username `admin` and store the password in the `standalone_admin_password.txt` file.
+ZenML will detect that `airflow_stack` is the active stack, and do the following:

-Navigate over to `https://0.0.0.0:8080` and you can enter your just generated credentials.
-You would then be able to see a list of Airflow DAGs, including one called `mnist`, scheduled to run every minute.
-You can click it and now finally see a visualization of the pipeline we've been working so hard to create in these chapters.
-Go ahead and trigger the DAG from the UI to see it in action.
+* Airflow will be bootstrapped locally, and an admin username and password created.
+Username will be `admin` and password will be printed out in the console logs.
+* The current working directory will be made into Airflow's `dag_dir`, so all python files in there would be treated as a [Airflow DAG definition file](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html#it-s-a-dag-definition-file).
+* `chapter_7.py` will start producing an Airflow DAG which will show up in the Airflow UI at [http://0.0.0.0:8080](http://0.0.0.0:8080).
+You will have to login with the username and password generated above.
+* The DAG name will be the same as the pipeline name, so in this case `mnist_pipeline`.
+* The DAG will be scheduled to run every minute.
+* The DAG will be un-paused so you'll probably see the first run as you click through.

+{% hint style="warning" %}
+If you can't find the password on the console, you can navigate to the `APP_DIR / airflow / airflow_root / STACK_UUID / standalone_admin_password.txt` file.
+* APP_DIR will depend on your os.
+See which path corresponds to your OS [here](https://click.palletsprojects.com/en/8.0.x/api/#click.get_app_dir).
+* STACK_UUID will be the unique id of the airflow_stack.
+There will be only one folder here so you can just navigate to the one that is present.
+{% endhint %}

 And that's it: As long as you keep Airflow running now, this script will run every minute, pull the latest data, and train a new model!